- Home

 7. Retail

 Working in retail can be a great opportunity to build strong connections with people in your community.
-A local, customer-facing role can introduce you to a range of different people and help you to find satisfaction in providing excellent customer service.
+A local, customer-facing role can introduce you to a range of people and help you find satisfaction in providing an excellent service.

-There are often perks on offer, such as staff discounts, getting first dibs on popular items that sell out quickly, and being the first to know when an item is about to hit the sale rail.
+Perks often include staff discounts, getting first dibs on popular items that sell out quickly, and being the first to know when an item is about to hit the sale rail.

-Although, if you need some inspiration, you could consider applying for a role at Southern Co-op.
-They have over 200 convenience stores across the South of England and they’re always looking for enthusiastic people to join their team.
+If you need some inspiration, consider applying for a role at Southern Co-op.
+They have over 200 convenience stores across the South of England, and are always looking for enthusiastic people to join their team.

 Interested in applying for a role at Southern Co-op?